Common Architectural and Construction Acronyms Guide

 This common language reduces the time spent on explanations and clarifications, allowing for faster decision-making and progress updates.

-In projects that involve diverse teams, including international members or multidisciplinary professionals, acronyms bridge communication gaps and align understanding across various project stages.
+In projects that involve diverse teams, especially in the largest construction companies, that include international members or multidisciplinary professionals, acronyms bridge communication gaps and align understanding across various project stages.

 They prevent misunderstandings that could potentially derail project timelines and inflate costs.